Key Concepts

 Key characteristics:

-Parameterized: Can accept inputs (dates, search terms, etc.)
+Parameterized: Accepts inputs (dates, search terms, etc.)

 Examples: